FaisaljanBaloch/sendpk-sms-client/README.md

-# SendPK SMS API
+# SendPK SMS Client
-This package provides a simple and intuitive API for sending SMS messages via the [Send.pk](https://sendpk.com/) SMS service provider in Pakistan.
+This package provides a simple and efficient client for sending SMS messages via the [Send.pk](https://sendpk.com/) SMS service provider in Pakistan.

 ## Installation
 Will be here soon!